Panneau de gestion des cookies

 • Decision made: your request has been processed, a decision has been made.

-To withdraw the DCEM, you must prove that you have paid €50 in tax stamps (with proof of payment of the stamp duty).
+Before going to the prefecture to collect the DCEM, you must pay €50 in tax stamps (with proof of payment of stamp duty).

 What happens next?